-	I googled for Hadherny, and found one possible match.
-The auction website (click the image below to visit it) has the painting below listed as by A.V.
+Hadherny illustrated the serialization above.
+I researched Hadherny, and found one possible match.
+An auction website (click the image below to visit it) has the painting below listed as by A.V.
 Hadherny, but my scrutiny of the artist signature determines the artist to be E.V.
 Hadherny.
 When I compare the signature in the painting to the signature on all of the above illustrations, I think this E.V.
 Hadherny may be the same artist.
 The illustrator for the NY Herald only signed a surname.
 So, E.V.
 Hadherny may not be the illustrator for the NY Herald serialization.

 My copy of the Hodder and Stoughton first British edition